Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 In the era of widespread antibiotic resistance, infection control holds immense significance.
 Nurses play a critical role in maintaining safe and sanitary healthcare environments.
 They act as the first line of defense against the spread of infectious diseases, undertaking various tasks related to infection control.

 Additionally, nurses monitor the condition of patients with contagious illnesses, document symptom changes, and alert other healthcare professionals when necessary.
-Maintaining a clean environment is also their responsibility, achieved through regular surface sanitization, proper waste disposal, and meticulous adherence to sterilization methods for medical instruments.
+Maintaining a clean environment is also their responsibility, achieved through regular surface sanitization, proper waste disposal, and meticulous adherence to sterilization techniques in nursing.

 What are the 3 Approaches to Infection Control?